 Academic exclusion is the process by which the university assesses the progress of a student towards the completion of their degree.
-At the end of every year, the courses you have passed in total (i.e. from the start of your degree) are counted up, and are compared to the table which says how many you must have passed in order to be able to continue.
-The requirements vary slightly for different degrees, but in most cases the Faculty of Humanities uses a very simple course count.
+At the end of every year, the courses you have passed in total (i.e. from the start of your degree) are counted up, and are compared with the faculty handbook outlining the requirements to be eligible to continue.
+The requirements may differ for each degree of study, and need to be evaluated with the use of the relevant faculty handbook.
+Normally the course count and evaluation is simple, however in certain instances there are specific requirements to be met, e.g. Fine Art has additional requirements, you must have passed specific courses in order to be allowed to continue.

 How do I know if I've been excluded?